 Net Position/Fund Balances - In the government-wide and fund financial statements, net position and fund balances are restricted when constraints placed on the use of resources are externally imposed.
-The Board of Directors is authorized to establish a fund balance commitment through passage of a resolution and may assign fund balances to a specific purpose through an informal action.
+In the fund financial statements, governmental funds report committed fund balances when the Board of Directors formally commits resources for a specific purpose through passage of a resolution.